verbb/formie/docs/integrations/automations.md

 ## Payloads
 Data sent to these nominated URL‘s is in the form of a JSON payload, and contains information about your form and submission.
+If the submission is linked to a user, `submission.user` contains their ID, username, email address and name details.

 An example payload would look something like: